aliceric27/ChatGPT-Next-Web/changelog/20250117_205800_model_selector_grouping.md

 - **Better Organization**: Models are grouped by their actual provider (OpenAI, Anthropic, etc.) rather than name patterns
 - **Enhanced Sorting**: Groups are ordered by provider.sorted values ensuring consistent display order
 - **Backward Compatible**: Maintains the same UI and user experience while improving the underlying logic
+- **Unified API Support**: Added integration with unified API endpoints to properly detect and group models from third-party services